flwyd/neoclubhouse/README.md

 ## Code scaffolding

-Run `ng generate module component-name` to generate a new component with a module for dependency injection.
-You can also use `ng generate directive/pipe/service/class`.
+Run `ng generate component component-name` to generate a new component with a module for dependency injection.
+You can also use `ng generate directive/pipe/service/class/module`.
 When adding a new view, be sure to edit `app-routing.module.ts`.

 ## Build